Reviews Communities Blog FAQ Services Contact

 You should expect interest-only rates that are higher than conventional by several points, plus 1 to 2 points in fees and standard closing costs.
 Holding the bridge for a few months often keeps total cost around 1 to 3 percent of loan amount, depending on terms.

 You want a San Diego broker who closes bridge loans cleanly, underwrites fast, and maps a reliable refinance.
 With inventory up and a more balanced 2026 market, you can leverage your equity to buy first, then sell with less stress.
-You should compare speed, CLTV flexibility, and total cost, then align with a top real estate broker in San Diego who coordinate your sale and purchase seamlessly.
+You should compare speed, CLTV flexibility, and total cost, then align with a top real estate broker in San Diego who coordinates your sale and purchase seamlessly.
 Whether you are moving within San Diego or exploring nearby Poway and University City, the same principles help you cover the sell-buy gap and land the right low-maintenance home.

 If you are ready to explore your options for bridge loans and downsizer refinancing in San Diego or nearby communities, Scott Cheng at Scott Cheng San Diego Realtor can walk you through the specifics for your situation.